galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-#### 2. Install in a virtual environment using the ToolFactory inside Planemo
+#### 2. Alternative recommendation - Install in a virtual environment using the ToolFactory inside Planemo

 - This method is recommended for testing the ToolFactory if :
     - you do not already run a development Galaxy